chipsi007/wufuc/README.md

 - `wuapp.exe`
 - `wuwebv.dll`

 Next, I started comparing these binaries with the ones already on my system with [BinDiff] and [Diaphora], starting with `wuauclt.exe`.
-After turning up empty with that (the two binaries were nearly identical), I decided to take a look at `wuaueng.dll`, which turned up quite a few relevant new functions:
+After turning up empty with that (the two binaries were nearly identical), I decided to take a look at `wuaueng.dll`, which turned up quite a few interesting new functions:

 EA | Name | Basicblock | Instructions | Edges
 -- | ---- | ---------- | ------------ | -----